Language revitalization: Sorbian

 Currently, Sorbian is taught at 25 primary schools and several secondary schools.
-At the Lower Sorbian Gymnasium in Cottbus and the Upper Sorbian Gymnasium in Bautzen, it is compulsory.
+At the Lower Sorbian Gymnasium in Cottbus and the Sorbian Gymnasium in Bautzen, it is compulsory.
 In many primary and Sorbian schools, lessons are held in the Sorbian language.
 The daily newspaper Serbske Nowiny is published in Upper Sorbian, and the weekly Nowy Casnik in Lower Sorbian.
-In addition, the religious weekly journals Katolski Posoł and Pomhaj Bóh are published.
+In addition, the religious weekly resp. monthly journals Katolski Posoł and Pomhaj Bóh are published.
 The cultural magazine Rozhlad appears monthly, along with one children's magazine each in Upper and Lower Sorbian (Płomjo and Płomje, respectively), as well as the educational magazine Serbska šula.

 Mitteldeutscher Rundfunk (MDR) and Rundfunk Berlin-Brandenburg (RBB) also broadcast monthly half-hour TV magazines in Sorbian, as well as several hours of daily radio programming—the Sorbian radio.
 Wikipedia editions exist in both written forms of the Sorbian language.

+Wymysorys

+Wymysorys, also known as "Vilamovian", is a critically endangered West Germanic language.
+It is spoken by 20 people in Wilamowice, with only one non-elderly speaker.
+It is currently undergoing revitalisation.

 Yola

-The Yola language revival movement has cultivated in Wexford in recent years, and the “Gabble Ing Yola” resource center for Yola materials claims there are around 140 speakers of the Yola language today.
+The Yola language revival movement has cultivated in Wexford in recent years, and the "Gabble Ing Yola" resource center for Yola materials claims there are around 140 speakers of the Yola language today.